 Between approximately 1120 C.E. and 1450 C.E., Moundville was the site of a large city inhabited by the Mississippian people, predecessors to the tribes that the Europeans would encounter when they began exploring the South about a century later.
 At its height, this town was probably home to nearly 1,000 inhabitants.
 Stretching to 185 acres, the town had 29 mounds of various sizes and uses: some were ceremonial while others were topped with the homes of the elite.

 Visitors and staff have often mentioned a certain energy emanating from this site.
 A Cherokee friend of mine visited and while atop one of the mounds let out a traditional Cherokee war cry.
 Afterward, he noted that there was a palpable change in the energy.
-Dennis William Hauck speaks of the “powerful spirit of an ancient race” that “permeates this 317-acre site” in his Haunted Places: The National Directory.
+Dennis William Hauck speaks of the “powerful spirit of an ancient race” that “permeates this 317-acre site.”
 Southern Paranormal Researchers notes that park staff has witnessed shadow figures, odd noises, and doors opening and closing by themselves in the buildings on the site.
 Higdon and Talley add orbs and cold spots found throughout the location to the list of paranormal activity here.

 - Blitz, John H. “Moundville Archaeological Park.”
 Encyclopedia of Alabama.
 26 February 2007.